AC888221/free-genai-bootcamp-2025/listening-comp/README.md

 ## Bootcamp Week 2: LLA Implementation Report

 ### Technical Uncertainties

+Q: Many HSK2 practice tests on youtube seem not to have chinese subtitles, how to work aroudn this issue.
+A: Use YouTube api to implement translation of other subtitles, e.g., English.

 1. Language Processing and Localization
 Translation Accuracy: Ensuring that all user-facing text, including prompts, messages, and UI elements, is accurately translated into Putonghua.
 This may require collaboration with language experts to maintain context and meaning.
 Handling Bilingual Content: The application currently processes bilingual (Japanese/English) content.
 Adapting it to handle Putonghua alongside or instead of Japanese will require adjustments in how content is structured and processed.